SwayamSat/Speech-to-Text-STT-model/README.md

-# Audio to Text Transcription Project
+# Speech-to-Text (STT) Model Project

 ## Project Overview

-This project demonstrates speech-to-text transcription capabilities using open-source models.
-The audio file has been trimmed from 00:13:50 to 00:18:00 (4 minutes 10 seconds) and converted from M4A to WAV format for optimal processing.
+This project provides a complete speech-to-text transcription solution using OpenAI's Whisper model.
+It includes automated environment setup, dependency management, and produces high-quality transcripts with precise timestamps.
+The project is designed to be user-friendly with both automatic and manual setup options.

 ## Model and Technology Used